Our top picks of Country House Afternoon Teas near Oxford

 Choose from a delectable selection of menus including a traditional Blenheim Tea, a Churchill Champagne Tea or a luxury Winston Churchill Premier Tea.
 And after Afternoon Tea, why not enjoy a walk or buggy tour around Blenheim Palace’s Formal Gardens and ‘Capability’ Brown landscaped parkland.

-Blenheim Palace is in Witney - approximately 10 miles (a 25 minutes drive) north of Oxford.
+Blenheim Palace is in Woodstock - approximately 10 miles (a 25 minutes drive) north of Oxford.

 The Manor Country House Hotel also known as the Manor at Weston On The Green or Weston Manor is an elegant 12th-century country house set in 12 acres of mature gardens and grounds in the village of Weston-on-the-Green just 11 miles North of Oxford.